-Consistent with this Plan's Future Land Use Chapter (Chapter # 4), it is possible to develop US 9 as a business corridor with a mix of residential and commercial uses that provide local residents with access to services they need.
+Consistent with this Plan's Future Land Use Chapter (Chapter # 5), the County is encouraging denser land uses along US 9.
+It is possible to develop US 9 as a business corridor with a mix of residential and commercial uses that provide local residents with access to services they need.
 Local services would reduce travel to SR 1 for basic needs.

 The US 9 vision is also tied to efforts to make the corridor multi-modal.
 The Georgetown to Lewes Rail Trail is being constructed by DelDOT in phases.
-When completed, the trail will provide a pedestrian and bicycle path that is separated from car traffic.
+When completed, the trail will provide a pedestrian and bicycle path that is completely separated from car traffic.
 The trail will serve as both a recreational asset and a transportation option for commuters.
 Neighborhoods and businesses along the trail could see economic benefits from connecting to it.